More to Come...

 Our education system must be tailored to meet children where they are; this includes multi-cultural and multilingual education.

 Lawmakers should set policy direction, provide adequate funding, and not micromanage public education.
-Leave teaching to the experts: teachers.
+Leave the teaching to the experts: teachers.

 We need to provide universal broadband coverage to all of the U.S. so that students in underserved and rural areas and their families can access the internet that so many of us take for granted.